 In a bowl mix dry ingredients - oat flour, salt, and baking powder.
 Set aside.

 In a separate bowl mash banana with the fork.
-Mix in maple syrup and add coconut oil and vanilla.
+Mix in peanut butter, maple syrup and add coconut oil and vanilla.
 Gently mix everything with the whisk.

 Add egg and slowly whisk few more times until egg is incorporated.

 Slowly whisk in the flour mixture.
 Add chocolate chips and mix well but don't overmix the batter.

 Using a small teaspoon, fill muffin tins 3/4 full.
 Top muffins with jam (if using).